AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 	To run the program you call "./opt_triangulation -i /path/to/input.json -o /path/to/output.json" and you can use the flag -preselected_params in order for it to automaticaly choose the method and parameters.

+How boundary type works:
+	For convex no constrains we use the cgal is_convex() For convex open/closed constrains we put the boundary in a graph.
+Then we put each additional edge and check if starting from it there is a cycle containing it.
+If there is we got a cycle that may involve the boundary but for sure involves an additional constraint edge.
+	For non convex with parallel x,y to xx' and yy' we check if all the connected points have either the same x or y.

 How LocalSearch works:
 	Local search goes through all the obtuse faces of triangulation and for each test each of the 5 methods to see how many obtuse faces would be after adding a steiner.
 All methods use methods of